CiroGamboa/vitalcol/README.md

-# vitalcol
+# pill-in
-Shiny Piggies Hackaton app.
-Recuerda cuándo tomar tus pastillas sin compliques.
+Hackaton winning app by the legendary Shiny Piggies